Add Turnitin dropbox

 - Display Originality Reports to Students.
 Please leave as Yes.
 This allows students to view reports and make corrections as necessary.

-Overall Grade.
-The default of Point is usually sufficient, though you can select a marking scale if you require.
+Grade.
+The default of Point is highly recommended as scales are difficult to match to Turnitin's grades.
 Set the Maximum points to match your marking requirements, default 100.

-- Name.
-This can be left as the default.
+- In the Assingment Part area, Name can be left as the default.